Jump to content

 List of institutional grants

-2. What is the money spent on?
+3. What do we spend the money on?

-2.1 Costs of cases
+3.1 Costs of cases

 If we win a case, the other side covers the court costs and part of the costs of our legal representation.
 If our side loses, we have to bear these costs ourselves, as well as the costs of any legal representation of the other side.
-This creates a cost risk that, depending on the proceedings, can range from several thousand to several tens of thousands of euros.
+This creates a cost risk that, depending on the case, can range from several thousand to several tens of thousands of euros.
 Even in the event of a victory, we have to bear the non-refundable part of our costs (share of the legal representation, internal costs).

-It is therefore very important for us to build up sufficient financial reserves.
-In addition, we need to be able to decide quickly whether we want to take a case to a higher judicial instance, which involves further costs.
+In addition, we need to be able to decide quickly whether we want to take a case to a higher judicial instance, which involves further costs and financial risks.
 That is why we have to keep replenishing our financial reserves over the entire duration of the proceedings - which can take up to ten years.

 When we win our cases, we use the reimbursed funds directly for new cases or add them to our litigation reserve.

-2.2 Personnel costs
+3.2 Personnel costs

-2.3 Organisational costs
+3.3 Organisational costs

-2.4 Other costs
+3.4 Other costs

-3. Financial Transparency and lobby register
+4. Financial Transparency and lobby register

 Annual Report 2020